CISecurity/CCPA-Docs/docs/User Guide for Assessor Service.md

 15. Ignore the warning about JKS being a proprietary keystore

 ### Configure Assessor Service Communication Properties ###
 CIS-CAT Pro Assessor v4 Service includes a properties file used exclusively for setting properties utilized for configuring the embedded Web server.
 The file is in the “config” folder and is called **server.conf**.
-Use the information from the certificate generation process to set the property values below.  **All of the properties in the server.conf file must be set with a value, even if you do not intend to use HTTPS for communicating with Assessor Service.**  See the Description of each property for information about how to set its value.
+Use the information from the certificate generation process to set the property values below.  **All of the properties in the server.conf file must be set with a value, even if you do not intend to use HTTPS for communicating with Assessor Service.**  See the description of each property for information about how to set its value.

 **IMPORTANT:**  The **server.conf** file contains sensitive data.
 This file is used to configure the embedded Web server when starting the CIS-CAT Pro Assessor v4 Service application, but it is not needed after startup.
 As such, CIS recommends storing this file in a secure location after the application has been successfully started.